 Let's DO this! is a friendly and fun recycling competition for Buffalo neighborhood Block Clubs.
 We are asking every Block Club in Buffalo to sign up and participate and we are asking every residents to help by filling their recycling tote every week.
-Block Clubs must register for Let's DO This! by June 17th.
+Block Clubs must register for Let's DO This!
+2018 dates will be posted soon!

 Materials for Educators

 City of Buffalo Recycling department has organized a list of resources for educators and even parents to teach and inform about recycling.
 We have included materials according to grade level and recycling topic.
 Click here to learn more.